HelloYeew/100-day-of-java/README.md

-# 100-day-of-java
+# 100 Day of my Java journey
-My Java journey from zero to hero
+My Java journey from zero to hero in 100 days!